Fee: Telecom

-For telecommunications services such as high-speed Internet and mobile phones, an activation fee is commonly assessed, although most companies fail to include it in the advertised price, resulting in customer missperception on assessment and validity of the fees.
+For telecommunications services such as high-speed Internet and mobile phones, an activation fee is commonly assessed, although most companies fail to include it in the advertised price, resulting in customer misperception on assessment and validity of the fees.
 An activation fee is prevalent throughout the cellphone industry and is generally assessed to cover costs of line activations and enhancements to networks.

 Another fee is the early-termination fee applied nearly universally to cellphone contracts, supposedly to cover the remaining part of the subsidy that the provider prices the phones with.
 If the user terminates before the end of the term, he or she will be charged, often well over $100.
 In the U.S., mobile phone companies have come under heavy criticism for this anti-competitive practice, and the Federal Communications Commission (FCC) is considering limits to prevent price gouging, such as requiring the fees to be prorated.

 Many cable TV and telephone companies, including AT&T, include a regulatory-cost recovery fee in the bill each month of around $3, passing the blame onto government regulation, and essentially charging their customers for complying with U.S. law.

 Banking

 Bank fees are assessed to customers for various services and as penalties.
 There are unauthorised overdraft fees, ATM usage fees, and fees for having an account balance below the minimum daily balance.
 Some banks charge a fee for using tellers in an effort to encourage customers to use automated services instead.
 The fees have come in for criticism as excessive from consumer advocates.
 They have also targeted bank practices that maximize the assessment of fees and fees that can add up to many times the amount of small transactions.

 U.S. banks extract fees from automatic teller machine (ATM) transactions that are made at rival banks, even if the customer's home bank has no branch in a particular area (such as when the customer is on vacation).
 Customers are sometimes charged twice, both by the bank that owns the ATM, and again by their bank.
 Bank of America charges a denial fee, literally a fee for refusing service to the customer (if there are insufficient funds or a daily limit), and a fee to simply check the account balance at a "foreign" (other banks') ATMs.

-Following the financial crisis of 2007–2008 and legislation passed by Congress, banks modified many credit card agreements with customers.
+Following the 2008 financial crisis and legislation passed by Congress, banks modified many credit card agreements with customers.